 Regent University‘s program similarly offers coursework prior to official dissertation work.
 The requirements for entrance are more stringent as are the requirements for maintaining status as a student.
 Technically, this program is NOT a Pentecostal program…it is a “Renewal Studies” program offering tracks in Biblical Studies (OT or NT specialization), History of Global Christianity, and Christian Theology.
 The distinction should not be dismissed lightly.
 The “Renewal” nature of this program means it is more concerned with generalized understandings of the Spirit’s work rather than functioning within a Pentecostally constructed framework (such as one finds in Classical Pentecostalism).
 This program requires on-site studies for two week stints three times a year.

-Bangor University’s program follows the British model for PhD work which is entirely research/writing as opposed to the coursework of a U.S. program.
+Bangor University’s program (under the aegis of the Centre for Pentecostal and Charismatic Studies) follows the British model for PhD work which is entirely research/writing as opposed to the coursework of a U.S. program.
 While the U.S. programs prepare a student for future studies in a broader preparation, the British program offers the self-motivated student the opportunity to jump right into the research they are intending for their final project.
 Bangor’s program is in conjunction with Pentecostal Theological Seminary (Cleveland, TN; via John Christopher Thomas – Clarence J. Abbott Professor of Biblical Studies).
 This program facilitates the Pentecostal scholar to write from an explicitly Pentecostal perspective (see the works of Ken Archer, Chris Thomas and Lee Roy Martin for examples).
 The program functions in conjunction with the Centre for Pentecostal Theology.
 The student is only required to attend seminars that are discussions/critiques of their current dissertation writing twice a year (for a two day stint each time) at the CPT location in Cleveland, TN (along with monthly supervisions via Skype)…and then to defend their final work onsite at Bangor (the viva).
 This program now includes supervisors alongside Chris Thomas like Frank Macchia, Chris Green, and Robby Waddell.

 University of Birmingham also (naturally) follows the British model of research/writing.
 They require one two-week stint onsite per year and then attendance for the viva.
 The Centre for Pentecostal and Charismatic Studies (at Birmingham) offers considerable resources for such research and writing and offers several notable faculty (Walter Hollenweger was one of these): Daniela Augustine, Andrew Davies, and Wolfgang Vondey.